 Vehicle Title

-Ask to see the title.
+Ask to see the vehicle's title.
 This will allow you to see if the title is branded and can also help you verify that the seller is the rightful owner of the car.
 Take this opportunity to make sure the information on the title matches the vehicle you’re looking at, including the make, model, year, and VIN.

-If the seller refuses to show you the title or says they don’t have it, this is a red flag.
-Generally speaking, the only time it’s acceptable for the seller to not have the title on hand is if there’s a lien on the vehicle (for example, if it's been financed).
-While there are other legitimate reasons they may not have the title (for example, it was lost, stolen, or destroyed), it’s the seller’s responsibility to obtain a replacement.
-According to the Utah DMV:
+It's a red flag if the seller refuses to show you the title or says they don’t have it.
+Generally speaking, the only time it’s acceptable for the seller to not have the title on hand is if there’s a lien on the vehicle (for example, there could be a lien on the vehicle if it's been financed through a bank).
+While there are other legitimate reasons that the seller may not have the title — such as having been lost, stolen, or destroyed — it’s their responsibility to obtain a replacement.

 “It is unwise to rely on a seller’s promise to ‘get the title to you.’
 Although Utah law requires a seller to provide a title within 48 hours of the transaction, a common-sense approach is to obtain a title at the time of sale, or wait to pay for the vehicle until the seller can provide the title.
 Without a negotiable title, you cannot title and register the vehicle in your name” (DMV.Utah.gov).